CUDA Streams Usage#

 is through the use of those OpenACC directives which make use of the

-clauses.
-When the async
+async and wait clauses.
+When the async clause is

 first used with a directive, it creates a CUDA stream.
 If an

-is used with the async
+async-argument is used with the async clause, then the

-stream is associated with the specified async-argument
+stream is associated with the specified async-argument.

 Following the creation of an association between a CUDA stream and the

-clause, both the wait
+async-argument of an async clause, both the wait

-directive can be used.
+clause and the wait directive can be used.
 When either the

 clause or directive is used after stream creation, it creates a